-The Roberts model represents perhaps the first conscious attempt at institutionalizing reproductive labour; while many working class women would not be stay-at-home housewives in 1851, Roberts imagines his ‘Model’ wife as a mother who spends her day managing the house.
+In this sense the Roberts model, so ‘banal’ not to deserve more than a passing mention in most history books, becomes crucial not because of its originality, but because it represents perhaps the first conscious attempt at institutionalizing reproductive labour; while many working class women would not be stay-at-home housewives in 1851, Roberts imagines his ‘Model’ wife as a mother who spends her day managing the house.
 The presence of an independent kitchen and a water closet in the family flat was a great improvement on the poor living condition of the lower classes – and yet, this technological advancement, a luxury at the time, also chained the woman of the house to a specific role, and a solitary one at that.
 Gone were the times of female solidarity forged while cooking, washing, taking care of children, and working on various crafts: the housewife Roberts had in mind was alone in her self-contained unit.

 The seemingly innocuous, even well-intentioned operation of optimization put forward by Roberts in his ideal plan is in fact a large-scale project for the enforcement of a specific subjectivity, enacted through the replication of one single possible type of happy family.
+Of course, by ‘happy’ family, what I really mean is socially acceptable – real happiness in the sense of intellectual and affective fulfilment is definitely not a concern in the larger scheme of things as projects like Roberts’ are aimed at shaping people’s habits, not at encouraging emancipation.